 Arthur made the sign of the cross on his body and squared off against the demon, falling into a fighting stance.
 His body was failing and his breath was coming in short and shuddering gasps, but he wasn't about to quit and leave the girl helpless.

-The demon laughed at him, dropping the black robe and crimson band to the ground.
+Mal'akheth laughed at him, dropping the black robe and crimson band to the ground.
 He, like the others, was completely naked, though that was where the resemblance ended.
-This body was covered in rips and gashes from thousands of knife cuts and lashes.
-Whoever the vessel was, he looked to have been tortured horribly before being handed over to the demon.
+This body was covered in rips and gashes from thousands of knife cuts and lashes—self-inflicted wounds, Arthur realized.
+Part of the Ninth Circle's doctrine.
+They believed that pain was a sacrament, that suffering brought them closer to the void their master promised.

-Or, maybe the demon just enjoyed the pain.
-It walked forward completely unhindered and without pain.
+The demon walked forward completely unhindered and without pain.

 "You haven't sacrificed her yet," Arthur replied.
 "So, I beg to differ."